Marilyn2015/humanity/README.md

 🔧 Development Status
 #Humanity is currently in active development.
 We welcome contributions from developers, designers, security experts, and digital rights advocates who share our vision for a more ethical and human-driven internet.

-Would you like me to draft a companion whitepaper or a FAQ explaining how World ID resists AI-driven threats in more technical depth?
-I’m ready when you are.